 One owner, Willis found that a bad spark plug wire caused the system to go into a fuel-guzzling, power-reduced “limp mode.”
 He found a Chilton guide to troubleshooting, using a standard multimeter; since the system was based on varying voltage and resistance, it proved to be easy to troubleshoot.
 Still, mechanic complaints and the time taken to resolve simple problems probably led the company to be among the ifrst with diagnostic ports, and easy error readouts for customers.

 All these early systems used analog computers.
 The 1980 360 V8 gained a digital-microprocessor spark advance system which would replace the analog setup, and California V8 cars got a detonation suppressor system.
 The system used sensors on the intake manifold which could detect high levels of vibration, and adjust the timing accordingly.
-In the same year, various small-block V8s gained a dual-pickup distributor (they had switched to a single pickup in 1978).
+In the same year, various small-block V8s gained a dual-pickup distributor.
 This affected the California and high altitude 318, and the federal 360 four-barrel.